February 18, 2025

 Holding off on filing in a registration state might save a few thousand dollars—but it also costs you sales, brand visibility, and first-mover advantage in key markets.

 Simply having a conversation with a prospect—especially if it includes discussing fees, territories, or timelines—can cross the line into an illegal offer.
-State regulators don’t need a signed agreement to take action; the act of offering a franchise without approval may violate state law.
+State regulators don’t need a signed agreement to take action; the act of offering a franchise without an effective registration likely violates state law.
 Franchisors must train their sales teams and brokers to recognize these boundaries and refrain from any promotional or sales activity in states where registration or filing is not yet complete.
+Best practice is to simply tell the prospect that you are not registered in their state and will be back in touch if/when your registration is made effective.

 Many new franchisors fall into avoidable traps.
 Here are a few to watch out for: